In Memoriam

 Marilyn Bernice Werble Nelson, 1944–2019

 The ranch deeply mourns the loss of Marilyn Nelson.
 A brilliant, vital and beloved member of RLV, Marilyn was to found and shape so many aspects of our greater community, in the realms of learning, public health, and theater.
-She also profoundly touched many peoples lives, as a friend.
-Under her charge, the Lodge became the welcoming heart and hearth of our community.
+She also profoundly touched many people’s lives, as a friend and confidante.
+Under her charge, the Lodge's open kitchen door led to the heart and hearth of our community.
 She led an extraordinary life and was renowned for a wonderfully generous spirit.
-We extend our heartfelt condolences to her beautiful family.
+We extend our heartfelt condolences to her husband Arnold, children Gabrielle Ochoa, Emily Nelson and Peter Nelson, along with the rest of their beautiful family.

 Ann Woodin at her 90th birthday celebration.